farscape-project/amrex-sycl/README.md

 flow by setting `USE_SYCL = TRUE`.

 `build.sh` does a handful of alterations to AMReX and its build system, it:
-- Switches AMReX's compiler to `clang++` or `syclcc` for DPC++ or Open SYCL, respectively
+- switches AMReX's compiler to `clang++` or `syclcc` for DPC++ or Open SYCL, respectively;
-- Overwrites the compiler flags to use the appropriate settings depending on the selected compiler, the target vendor assembly/source language, i.e.
+- overwrites the compiler flags to use the appropriate settings depending on the selected compiler, the target vendor assembly/source language, i.e.
-AMDGCN/HIP or NVPTX/CUDA, and the target architecture
+AMDGCN/HIP or NVPTX/CUDA, and the target architecture;
-- Provides AMReX the right sub-group size (also known as wavefront or warp size by AMD and Nvidia, respectively) depending on the target vendor
+- provides AMReX the right sub-group size (also known as wavefront or warp size by AMD and Nvidia, respectively) depending on the target vendor;
-- Patches AMReX to avoid missing declarations and SYCL 2020 features [Open SYCL only]
+- patches AMReX to avoid missing declarations and SYCL 2020 features [Open SYCL only];
-- Patches AMReX to disable managed memory [AMD GPUs only]
+- patches AMReX to disable managed memory [AMD GPUs only].

 ## Executing the tutorial